axelarnetwork/axelarate-community/documentation/docs/validator-zone/setup/backup.md

 1. Axelar validator mnemonic
 2. Axelar proxy mnemonic
-3. Tofnd mnemonic
+3. Tendermint validator key
-4. [TODO: isn't this covered by validator mnemonic?]
-Tendermint validator key
+4. Tofnd mnemonic

 ## Axelar validator mnemonic

-The Axelar validator mnemonic is created when a node is launched for the first time using `join/join-testnet.sh`.
+The Axelar `validator` account mnemonic is created when a node is launched for the first time using `join/join-testnet.sh`.
 This mnemonic is printed to the terminal:

 ```
 **Important** write this mnemonic phrase in a safe place.